jeffyyyy/Salary-Calculator/README.md

 $ yarn start  # Start the development server (or `npm start`)
 ```

+Now open your browser and enter address http://localhost:3000/, you will see the UI for the calculator

 ```bash
 $ yarn test  # Run tests
 ```